cncf/glossary/content/en/cloud-native-storage.md

 ## Problem it addresses

-[Cloud-native applications](/cloud-native-apps/) are commonly built using microservices, small independent units of code enabling individual scaling and deployment.
+[Cloud-native applications](/cloud-native-apps/) are commonly built using microservices. enabling individual scaling and deployment.
 While this approach grants flexibility and [scalability](/scalability/), it poses unique storage challenges.